SandraK82/deploy-ns-local-raspi/Readme.md

 A2.
 Hostname ==> Set your hostname.
 This will be used for the URL of your Nightscout A4.
 SSH ==> Enable SSH for remote access
 ```
 3. Tweak your Raspberry Pi.

-See for example: https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/rpi.html for information on setting up your Raspberry Pi
+See for example: https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/rpi.html for information on setting up your Raspberry Pi:
 - Configure WiFi Settings
 - Wifi reliability tweaks [optional]
 - Watchdog [optional]